The platform for on-device AI, with optimized open source and licensed models, or bring your own. Validate performance on real Qualcomm devices.

 Qualcomm AI Hub uses a tiered pricing model.
 Visit their website for current pricing details.

-Key features include: Convert your trained PyTorch or ONNX models to any on‑device runtime: LiteRT, ONNX Runtime, or Qualcomm AI Stack, Quantize and fine‑tune for accuracy, Profile and run inference on 50+ types of Qualcomm devices hosted in our cloud, By Industry, Sample Apps By Use Cases, Communication, Learn, Discover.
+Key features include: Convert your trained PyTorch or ONNX models to any on‑device runtime: LiteRT, ONNX Runtime, or Qualcomm AI Runtime, Quantize and fine‑tune for accuracy, Profile and run inference on 50+ types of Qualcomm devices hosted in our cloud, By Industry, Unlock On-Device AI, Sample Apps By Use Cases, Learn, Community.

 Qualcomm AI Hub has a public GitHub repository with 968 stars.